Five minutes to name the childhood pattern running your life. → Take the Quiz

 Very importantly, you can have endured trauma and have unresolved trauma impacts playing out in your life and still be “high functioning” and academically, professionally, and financially accomplished.

-It’s a common myth – alongside the myth that trauma is only what war veterans go through – that if you have unresolved trauma symptoms, you must be “low functioning” and barely able to hold down a job, make it through your days, and function well in life.
+It’s a common myth – alongside the myth that it is only what war veterans go through – that if you have unresolved trauma symptoms, you must be “low functioning” and barely able to hold down a job, make it through your days, and function well in life.

 Of course, sometimes that is true.